PreEmptive logo

 To optimize the security of your intellectual property without sacrificing usability, you can take steps such as:

-• Putting the emphasis on the most sensitive areas of code, such as authentication logic and proprietary algorithms.
+• Emphasize the most sensitive code areas, such as authentication logic and proprietary algorithms.

-• Getting rid of any lingering metadata and unused code to minimize performance impact.
+• Remove any lingering metadata and unused code to minimize performance impact.

-• Experimenting with the settings in your obfuscation tool to strike your own balance between security and efficiency.
+• Experiment with the settings in your obfuscation tool to strike a balance between security and efficiency.

 Test obfuscated code for functionality and security

-Testing should be a regular part of the software development lifecycle in all phases.
+Testing should be a regular part of the software development lifecycle in all phases of the process.
 You can use the same types of automated testing on obfuscated code that you use on unobfuscated code.

 • Unit testing (before obfuscation): Establish a baseline to make sure that all functions work correctly.

 • Integration testing (after obfuscation): Verify that obfuscated modules communicate properly and transfer data as expected.
-If you’re only obfuscating part of your application, perform end-to-end testing after obfuscation to make sure the app is performing as expected from the end-user’s side.
+If you’re only obfuscating part of your application, perform end-to-end testing after obfuscation to ensure the app performs as expected from the end-user’s side.

-• Performance testing: Measure any overhead impact and refine obfuscation settings if needed to better protect sensitive data.
+• Performance testing: Measure any overhead impact and refine obfuscation settings to protect sensitive data better.

-• Penetration testing: Penetration testers can tell you whether your obfuscation is strong enough to hold up against reverse engineering attempts.
+• Penetration testing: Penetration testers can tell whether your obfuscation is strong enough to withstand reverse engineering attempts.

 Implement runtime integrity checks